 I had an upset this morning that crystallized something— or many somethings— for me.
 The upset centered around my feeling not understood by someone.
 “Not feeling understood” is in the same genre as misunderstood, but it is not quite the same.
 Discerning this distinction led me to recognize the many different flavors of meaning I attach to “being understood” (and “understanding”).
 Understanding is a spectrum of experience, not one single ‘thing’.
 One size does not fit all.

-Feeling understood is a primary foundation of psychological safety and part of what makes it possible for us to learn to modulate our emotional states.
-Understanding is a basic element of intimate connection.
+- Understanding is a basic element of intimate connection and is what allows us to feel emotionally safe.
 To the extent that we feel accurately and empathically understood, we can trust and feel close to another.

 - What am I feeling, and what triggered it?